 After the Installation

 If your retrofit insulation was installed by drilling holes through the wall, the installation crew will use wooden circular plugs to enclose each hole.
 Thermo Seal Insulation Systems does not finish the drywall or remove or replace siding.
 You will need to either do this yourself or hire a subcontractor for assistance.
+If you are a home owner planning to insulate your property, go through our tips on how to decide the right insulation system for you.

 Another way to retrofit your home's insulation is by topping up your existing attic insulation.
 While attic insulation is important, many people don't know that it's more important to ensure you have sufficient ventilation.
 Factors that can affect the cost of attic top-ups are improving ventilation and trampling down existing insulation if additional ventilation is required.